ortus-docs/commandbox-docs/usage/execution/system-settings.md

 ## Manual system setting replacements

-If you're writing a custom command or task runner that reads a JSON file of your own making, you can do easy system setting replacements on the file like this.
+If you're writing a custom command or task runner that reads a JSON file of your own making, you can do easy system setting replacements on the file.

+## In a complex data structure

 ```js
 component {